wp-plugins/awesome-support/readme.txt

 == Upgrade Notice ==

-This version fixes a few bugs and introduces a lot of new features
+This version fixes a few bugs.
+If you want to use custom templates for the ticket details page you have to update.